immanencer/cosyworld8/public/README.md

-# Moonstone Sanctum Frontend Documentation
+# CosyWorld Frontend Documentation

-This documentation covers the frontend architecture, organization, and development guidelines for the Moonstone Sanctum project.
+This documentation covers the frontend architecture, organization, and development guidelines for the CosyWorld project.

 ## Table of Contents